Free From Fuel - DRY CELL

 Yes, and we even explain a lot of fascinating heating experiments in the printed DIY manual.

-What else can I do with oxyhydrogen
+What else can I do with oxyhydrogen gas?

-You can flamelessly heat with our DIY sand heater, use it for welding, melting (even tungsten melts within seconds!), boiling water (the flame even burns underwater), use it as a lime light, to power combustion engines, or even remove radioactivity, and lots of
+within seconds!), boiling water (the flame even burns underwater), use it as a lime light, to power combustion engines, or even remove

-other fascinating experiments.
+radioactivity, and lots of other fascinating experiments.